A simple proof of Ore's theorem on the maximum size of k-connected graphs with given order and diameter

-5mm {\bf Acknowledgement.} The author would like to thank Prof. Xingzhi Zhan for his constant support and guidance.
-This research was supported by the NSFC grant 11671148 and Science and Technology Commission of Shanghai Municipality (STCSM) grant 18dz2271000.
+{\bf Acknowledgement.} The author is grateful to Professor Xingzhi Zhan for his constant support and guidance.
+This research was supported by the NSFC grant 12271170 and Science and Technology Commission of Shanghai Municipality (STCSM) grant 22DZ2229014.

+{\bf Availability of data and materials.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.